Bhoopesh123/efk-setup/README_ELK_Ubuntu.md

 The Elastic Stack has four main components:

-- Elasticsearch: a distributed RESTful search engine which stores all of the collected data.
+- Elasticsearch: A distributed RESTful search engine which stores all of the collected data.
-- Logstash: the data processing component of the Elastic Stack which sends incoming data to Elasticsearch.
+- Logstash: The data processing component of the Elastic Stack which sends incoming data to Elasticsearch.
-- Kibana: a web interface for searching and visualizing logs.
+- Kibana: A web interface for searching and visualizing logs.
-- Beats: lightweight, single-purpose data shippers that can send data from hundreds or thousands of machines to either Logstash or Elasticsearch.
+- Beats: Lightweight, single-purpose data shippers that can send data from hundreds or thousands of machines to either Logstash or Elasticsearch.

 # 1. Installing and Configuring Elasticsearch